University Apartments Housing Regulations

 b.
 No business of any kind may be established within any Housing complex; this includes University residential apartments, garages, carports, and common areas.
 Residents are not permitted to act as either the landlord or resident by entering into a private agreement to rent a bed, a room, garage or parking space from another resident or individual.
 The apartments and garages are the property of UCLA Housing and are not subject to private rental.

 c.
 The resident may not bring pests into the unit.
-In the event pests are introduced to the unit by the resident and are deemed by the University a hazard to health conditions in and safety of surrounding units, resident may be liable financially for eradication measures, including, but not limited to, pest control and furniture and/or carpet replacement.
+In the event pests are introduced to the unit by the resident and are deemed by the University a hazard to health conditions in and safety of surrounding units, the resident may be liable financially for eradication measures, including, but not limited to, pest control and furniture and/or carpet replacement.

 B.17 ROOM/UNIT CHANGES